 - Nippon Express: This international transportation company has headquarters in Japan, but does business in more than 80 countries around the globe.

 Of course, not all logistics companies are big names, and not all deal directly with shipping.
-For example, Woodward Governor Company designs and manufactures energy control solutions for aircraft engines; Echo Global Logistics focuses on technology-enabled transportation; and Camcode makes make warehouse labels and signage to keep track of inventory in warehouses.
+For example, Woodward Governor Company designs and manufactures energy control solutions for aircraft engines; Echo Global Logistics focuses on technology-enabled transportation; and Camcode makes warehouse labels and signage to keep track of inventory in warehouses.
 What interests you?

 Career-Minded: Tips for Getting a Job in Logistics